leebenson/reactql/README.md

 ### `kit`

 The bulk of _ReactNow_ is found in `./kit`.
-If you need to dive into the Webpack config or change the vendor packages used in your project, this is where you'd do it.
+If you need to dive into the Webpack config or add some custom functionality to your web server or browser instantiation, you'd do it here.

 For the most part though, you probably won't need to touch this stuff.

 ### `kit/entry`

-This is where Webpack looks for entry points for building the browser, server and vendor bundles.
+This is where Webpack looks for entry points for building the browser and the server.

+Note: There's no separate entry for 'vendors', since the bundle is built automatically by testing whether packages reside in `node_modules`

 ### `kit/lib`